By Molly Patrick

 What I’m saying is this.
 Add flaxseeds to your diet.
-But make sure your overall diet is in check and full of whole plant foods so that you will get all of the benefits they have to offer.
+But make sure your overall diet is in check and full of whole plant foods so that you’ll get all of the benefits that they have to offer.
 I want all of the nutrients that enter your gorgeous, perfect body to have a purpose and to keep you healthy and happy.

-Then come back for today’s recipe.
-You DO NOT want to miss this one.
+You DO NOT want to miss today’s recipe.
 It’s my new favorite.
 It’s also my (real) crab loving girlfriend’s new favorite.

-2 cans garbanzo beans, drained and rinsed well (or 3 cups cooked garbanzos / 490g)
+- 2 cans garbanzo beans or 3 cups cooked garbanzos / 490g, drained and rinsed well

 - Preheat oven to 375°F (190°C).